 Adding bookmarks and comments — you can add Bookmarks and Comments for annotation purposes to coordinate data analysis with other team members.

-To learn more about working with filters and other data manipulation features, see the following topics:
+To learn more about the details of working with filters and other data manipulation features for analysis, see the following topics:

 Filtering Column Data